jumpnow/jumpnowtek-site/_posts/2014-02-21-Duovero-Systems-with-Yocto.md

 ### Initialize the build directory

 Much of the following are only the conventions that I use.
-They don't have to be followed explicitly.
-All the paths to the meta-layers are configurable.
+All of the paths to the meta-layers are configurable.

 First setup a build directory.
 I tend to do this on a per board and/or per project basis so I can quickly switch between projects.
 For this example I'll